 Here at Savor the Southwest we are exploring and writing about the foods of the Native peoples, as well as the settlers that later came to this land from around the globe.
 Sometimes we get creative and give our recipes a modern twist.

 So which native plants did the Native peoples eat?
 Depending on the tribe and clan, almost every plant growing in their area provided food in some season.
 There are numerous books by tribe (Seri, Apache) or by biogeographic region (Baja, Sonoran Desert).
 A single source for the entire Southwest would fill an encyclopedia since there are well over 10,000 plants in the area, not even counting the European introductions (like mustards).

 Native plants used include the following – and if they are underlined, that means they are linked to a recipe or article.
 Many are discussed in our weekly newsletter, but we haven’t gotten a full post back up yet after the hacker destruction.

-A partial list includes: acorn, agave, amaranth greens and seeds, barrel fruit, barrel seed, bear grass stalks, bear grass flowers, chia seed, chilitepin, cholla buds, devils claw, goosefoot greens, grapes, graythorn berries, hackberry fruits, ironwood seeds, jojoba nuts, juniper, mammalaria fruit, mesquite pods and gum, mistletoe berries, ocotillo, oxalis, palo verde beans, palm fruit, passion fruit, pinyon pine nuts, prickly pear fruits and pads, purslane, saguaro fruits, saltbush, tepary beans, walnuts, wolfberry fruits, and yucca flowers.
+A partial list includes: acorn, agave, amaranth greens and seeds, barrel fruit, barrel seed, bear grass stalks, bear grass flowers, chia seed, chilitepin, cholla buds, devils claw, goosefoot greens, grapes, graythorn berries, hackberry fruits, ironwood flowers, ironwood seeds, jojoba nuts, juniper, Lycium, the desert goji, mammalaria fruit, mesquite pods and gum, mistletoe berries, ocotillo, oxalis, palo verde buds, palo verde flowers, palm fruit, passion fruit, pinyon pine nuts, prickly pear fruits and pads, purslane, saguaro fruits, saltbush, tepary beans, walnuts, wolfberry fruits, and yucca flowers.